KiwiKilian/fhs-slides/2024-ss-mmt-m-frontend-engineering/sections/3-setup.md

   - Merge only with zero warnings and errors
   - Starting out loose takes more time in the end
 - Add CI/CD to enforce these

+---
+transition: slide-left
+---

+# Let's view at your Setup as a Mob

+Mob programming:
+- 1 driver has the keyboard
+- 1 navigator makes the decisions
+- The whole mobs discusses together
+- Roles switch every 10 to 15 Minutes